Photobiomodulation and COVID-19 and Long COVID

 - Jul 25, 2024

-Photobiomodulation (PBM), also known as low-level light therapy (LLLT), is gaining attention for its potential to support overall wellness in individuals experiencing the lingering effects of COVID-19, often called Long COVID.
-PBM uses specific wavelengths of light to interact with cells, helping promote relaxation and a sense of comfort.
+Photobiomodulation (PBM), also known as low-level light therapy (LLLT), is gaining attention for its potential to support overall wellness for people experiencing lingering fatigue or low energy, sometimes referred to as Long COVID.
+PBM uses specific wavelengths of light to interact with cells, helping promote relaxation, comfort, and a sense of vitality.

-Recent observations suggest that PBM may help people manage fatigue, support energy levels, and provide soothing effects for muscles and joints.
-While it is not a treatment or cure, PBM can be incorporated into a wellness routine to enhance overall well-being and support daily comfort during recovery.
+Recent observations suggest that PBM may help people feel more energized, support daily activity, and provide soothing effects for muscles and joints.
+While it is not a treatment or cure, PBM can be incorporated into a wellness routine to enhance overall comfort and support everyday well-being during recovery.

 Using PBM for Daily Wellness

-Short Sessions: PBM sessions typically last 10–20 minutes and can be targeted to areas such as the back, shoulders, or legs, depending on where support is needed.
+Short, Relaxing Sessions: PBM sessions typically last 10–20 minutes and can be directed to areas like the back, shoulders, or legs, depending on where you feel support is most needed.

-Consistency: Regular sessions may help maintain a feeling of vitality and comfort.
+Consistency: Regular sessions may help maintain a sense of vitality and comfort throughout the day.

-Safe Integration: PBM can be incorporated into a broader wellness routine that includes rest, hydration, and light movement.
+Safe Integration: PBM can easily complement a broader wellness routine that includes rest, hydration, gentle movement, and other self-care practices.

 Conclusion